 - The Kilauea summit topography subsided more than 500 meters (1,600 ft).

 Events at the summit of Kīlauea in 2018 have dramatically reshaped Halema'uma'u and the National Park.
 Seismic damage to infrastructure within the park is widespread.
 The FHWA-CFLHD and NPS are designing and evaluating repairs to infrastructure throughout the National Park.
-Repairs are expected to include restoring access over damaged roadways, installing roadway safety devices and restoring parking and trail segments throughout the National Park.
+Repairs included restoring access over damaged roadways, installing roadway safety devices and restoring parking and trail segments throughout the National Park.